-Both models are among the best smartphones you can buy this year-end.
-If, however, you are still undecided over which model to choose, the following is a comparison to help you make an informed decision.
+Both models are among the best smartphones you can buy this festive year-end.
+If, however, you are still undecided over which model to get, the following is a comparison to help you make an informed decision.

-Just note that whichever model you end up choosing, you will still be holding one of the best smartphones of 2020 in your hands.
+Just note that whichever model you end up choosing, you will still be holding one of the best 2020 smartphones in your hands.

 OnePlus 8 Pro vs Samsung Galaxy Note 20 Ultra: Price Comparison

 The Galaxy Note 20 Ultra is one of the costliest phones this year.
-It costs nearly SGD 1,400/- for the 256 GB model.
-Significantly more for the higher 512 GB version.
+It is priced at nearly SGD 1,400/- for the 256 GB model.
+Significantly more for the higher 512 GB version..

 In comparison, the OnePlus 8 Pro in a comfortable and affordable range at SGD 948/-.